 Selection Torino Fringe In Rete

 Two evenings open to the public during which the finalist companies, selected by a jury of critics and theatre operators, will present an extract of their work.
-The Award is aimed at young companies supporting the production of theatre projects under study, which have never before made their debut.
+The Award is aimed at emerging companies supporting the production of theatre projects under study, which have never before made their debut.
 The aim is to identify and support new theatrical proposals, encourage contemporary creation, promote the exchange between theatre operators and critics.